Loopring/protocols/packages/loopring_v3/DESIGN.md

 Once the operators have submitted all the proofs necessary for the block containing the withdrawal to be finalized, the user is finally able to call `withdraw` onchain with the necessary information when the withdrawal was done to get the tokens out of the smart contract.

 Let's now look at the case where the withdrawal request was done by an operator, but the block containing the withdrawal needs to be reverted for some reason (e.g. the operator submits an invalid proof for the block).
 Two things happen automatically by the revert:
-- The Merkel tree root is restored as it was before the withdrawal.
+- The merkle tree root is restored as it was before the withdrawal.
 The balance is restored.
 - The list of withdrawals we stored onchain for the reverted block are thrown away when reverting.
 A user was never able to withdraw from these in `withdraw` because the block associated with the witdrawn list was never marked as finalized.

 ## Order sharing with Dual Authoring